-What is Japanese natto?
+What is Japanese Natto?

 Natto is a traditional Japanese food made from fermented soybeans.
 It's characterized by its unique smell and stringy, sticky consistency, and is one of Japan's most popular breakfast dishes.
 It is also one of the few processed foods where the whole soybean can be eaten as they are.